azangaladze/LoanApi/Readme.md

 Application consists of following parts:
 ### src
 * #### Api
 This layer contains all application logic.
-Here are all controllers and validations
+Here are all controllers, mapperprofile and helpers for user(TokenGenerator and GetUserId)
 * #### Core
-This layer contains entities, entity fields, interfaces
+This layer contains entities, entity fields, interfaces, exceptions
 * #### Infrastructure
-This layer contains classes for accessing database, services, models
+This layer contains classes for accessing database, services, models, validations
 ### tests
 Contains all tests for this application